The future of electric process heating

 Smaller and better

-When you outline these challenges, a clear ambition emerged.
-Recognizing the potential, the primary objective was to develop a compact electrical heater that would eliminate the challenges associated with traditional circulation heater technology.
-Significantly smaller and better, that’s the aim.
-The well-known techniques of shell and tube heat exchangers have contributed to understanding the flow in a tube with baffles.
-Since dead spots mainly occur in the windows, the idea arose to omit the heating element from those areas.
-While this doesn’t eliminate the dead spots, it ensures that they do not pose problems.
-To bring this idea to fruition, there were still some necessary steps to take.
-Because having an idea is one thing: The question of whether such an idea works was to be answered using the modern engineering tools at our disposal.
+A clear goal emerged from analyzing these challenges.
+Upon recognizing the potential, our main objective became to develop a compact electrical heater that would eliminate the challenges associated with traditional circulation heater technology.
+The aim was to deliver a significantly smaller and more powerful device.
+The established techniques of shell and tube heat exchangers have contributed to understanding the flow in a tube with baffles.
+Since dead spots occur mainly near windows, the idea was to omit the heating element in these areas.
+While this doesn’t eliminate the dead spots, it ensures that they do not cause problems.
+There were still a few steps to be taken before this idea could become a reality.
+It’s one thing to have an idea: the question of whether such an idea could work still had to be resolved using the modern engineering tools at our disposal.

 SOLUTION